Easy - Moderate

 - Water sources A small stream located near the broken bridge.
 This is approximately 3.5-4 hours into your trek

-- Continue climbing for 40 minutes from this point.
-You will find yellow marsh marigold and purple lilies along the trail.
+Continue climbing for 40 minutes from this point.
+You will find yellow marsh marigolds and purple lilies along the trail.
 The Gecko Rock is a large, beautiful rock.
 It has the appearance of a lizard with its head up.
-The trail leads to clearing of Sikolta.
+The trail leads to the clearing of Sikolta.
 This is a beautiful meadow with broken Gujjar houses.
 You can pitch your tents in another clearing.
 The water source is to the right.
-After monsoon, the streams will be flooded.
+After the monsoon, the streams will be flooded.

 - Altitude9300 ft (2.835 m), to 11.155 ft (3.400 m).